kristianfreeman/kristianfreeman.com/src/content/blog/update-shell-path.md

 ---
-title: 'How to permanently update your shell $PATH'
+title: "How to permanently update your shell $PATH"
 description: ""
-pubDate: 'Jul 24 2023'
+pubDate: "Jul 24 2023"
 tags:
   - archive
 ---

-In our blog post ["How to check the installed version of Node.js"](https://7.dev/how-to-check-the-installed-version-of-node-js/), we covered situations where your CLI could run a command from an unexpected place:
+In our blog post ["How to check the installed version of Node.js"](/how-to-check-the-installed-version-of-node-js/), we covered situations where your CLI could run a command from an unexpected place:

 > Check where the node command is coming from